bttobi/cat_page/README.md

 - Style profile, login and register page,
 - UI Overhaul,
 - Implement some sort of testing,
-- Moblie responsiveness mainly done.
+- Moblie responsiveness mainly done,
+- Currently looking for more ideas!